Frank Jobe: Shoulder reconstruction surgery

 In 1990, Jobe performed major reconstructive surgery on the shoulder of Dodgers pitcher Orel Hershiser's throwing arm, the first time this procedure was used on a major league player.
 In this surgery, he pioneered a new procedure that reduced the amount of trauma suffered by tissue during the surgery.
 The surgery allowed Hershiser to continue his career, and the procedure continues to be used.

 Later years

 Jobe served as Clinical Professor, Department of Orthopedics, for The Keck School of Medicine at the University of Southern California.
 For 40 years, Jobe served as the team physician for the Los Angeles Dodgers, remaining on their medical staff through 2008.
 At the time of his death he was a special advisor to the chairman of the Dodger organization.
-He had also been the orthopedic consultant for professional golf's PGA and Champions Tours for 26 years, and named the emeritus physician for the PGA Tour.
+He had also been the orthopedic consultant for professional golf's PGA Tour, PGA Tour Champions and Senior PGA Championship for 26 years, and named the emeritus physician for the PGA Tour.
 Jobe mentored Lewis Yocum, who was one of the best orthopedic surgeons in baseball when he died in May 2013.

 Jobe authored over 140 medical publications, wrote 30 book chapters, and edited seven books.
 He received three honorary doctorates, two from the United States and one from Japan.